MSP newbie? Keep reading. Ready to go? Check out your options here.

-With a walk score of 68, Minneapolis is a walkers dream.
+With a walk score of 70, Minneapolis is a walker’s dream.

-The only real impediment to walking around the city is the harsh Minnesota winters.
-But you can easily circumvent Old Man Winter by using Minneapolis’s Downtown Skyway system.
+The only real impediment to walking around the city is the harsh midwest winters, which you can easily avoid by using the Minneapolis Skyway system.

 The primary form of transit in Minneapolis is MetroTransit which offers both bus and light rail routes.

-Bus routes typically cover the central area of the city, while light rail is more useful for traveling a bit further such as to St Paul or the Mall of America.
+Bus routes typically cover the central area of the city, while thelight rail is more useful for traveling a bit further such as to St Paul or the Mall of America.

 Overall, these services are pretty great during peak hours with consistent and reliable routes, but it can be difficult to find a good ride for late-night transportation.

-In fact, it’s the only US city on the world’s bike-friendly list, which is a pretty big deal.
+It’s the only US city on the world’s bike-friendly list since 2015, which is a pretty big deal.

-Along with knowing how to navigate the city, you should also get to know which areas are safe.
+Along with knowing how to navigate the city, you should also get to know which areas are the safest.